 - Fear of intimacy - often there can be trust issues with passive aggressive people and guarding against becoming too intimately involved or attached will be a way for them to feel in control of the relationship.

 Passive aggression might be seen as a defence mechanism that people use to protect themselves.
 It might be automatic and might stem from early experiences.
 What they are protecting themselves from will be unique and individual to each person; although might include underlying feelings of rejection, fear, mistrust, insecurity and/or low self-esteem.

+In being passive aggressive, you are not giving yourself or others an opportunity to listen to what you think or feel.
 When on the receiving end of passive aggression, you can feel confused, upset, offended, guilty and frustrated.
-You may think you’ve done something wrong, but have no clear idea what it was
+You may think you’ve done something wrong, but have no clear idea what it was.

-It is a form of conflict where either both or one party cannot engage sensibly in the issues
+- It's a form of conflict where both/one party cannot engage sensibly.

 Tips to help you overcome the effects of passive aggressive behaviour

-If you have got this far in the article then passive aggression is an area of interest to you and possibly a problem in your life or the life of someone close to you.
+If you have got this far in the article then it's likely that passive aggression is an area of interest to you, or possibly a problem in your life or the life of someone close to you.

 Five tips for overcoming your own passive-aggressive behaviours:

 - Become aware of the underlying feelings causing your behaviour.